wizzardx/SEUIBIU-SEPTRIS-Civilization-Patch-v-/seuibiu-septris-whitepaper.md

 ## 6. Ethical Framework

-The SEUIBIU×SEPTRIS architecture incorporates ethical principles as fundamental design constraints rather than afterthoughts or external regulations.
+The SEUIBIU×SEPTRIS architecture incorporates ethical principles as fundamental design constraints rather than afterthoughts or external regulations, embedded from the smartphone level upward.

 ### Core Ethical Axioms